 Any excess funds which the Bank has received in relation to a limitation or exclusion of allocation will be repaid to the account from which these funds were received.
+Repayments will not include interest.

 Vesting date

 The rights attached to the Depository Receipts included in this issue vest as per the date that the Issue Price has been paid into the equity of the Bank.
 As of that moment the subscription can no longer be revoked.